 Theoretically speaking, if the virtual machine has immediate access to its assigned cores 100% of the time, there would be no steal time visible.
 However, hypervisors are running many different tasks and are continuously performing actions such as rescheduling tasks for efficiency and processing received data from other systems.
 All these processes require CPU time from the hypervisor’s CPU, resulting in delayed access to the physical cores and adding steal time to the virtual machine.

 A small amount of steal time is often unavoidable in modern hosting environments, particularly when running on shared cloud hosting.
 The steal time virtual machines experience is not always visible from outside the virtualized operating system.

-If you or your business is interested in exploring different cloud environments, check out our private cloud offerings.
+If you are interested in exploring different cloud environments, which can be a multi-tenant VMware vCloud, Elastic Compute or a single tenant VMware vSphere or HCI solution, check out our private cloud offerings.